 What You’ll Learn

-- Easy upcycling projects you can start with items you already have
+• Easy upcycling projects you can complete with common household items

 What Is Upcycling